DRojasLey/dani-camp/projects/project1/README.md

  	- declare randomWord as string = empty string here ;

-- define function outputWords(prevLetter){
+- define function outputWords(prevWLetter){
    	  	If (randonWord === empty string){
-			randomWord = wordsDictionary[Math.floor(Math.random() * wordsDictionary.length)];
+			randomWord = dictionary[Math.floor(Math.random() * dictionary.length)];
 			return randomWord;
 		} else {
 			do {
-				randomWord = wordsDictionary[Math.floor(Math.random() * wordsDictionary.length)]; // get a random word from the dictionry withinm the length of the dictionary
+				randomWord = dictionary[Math.floor(Math.random() * dictionary.length)]; // get a random word from the dictionry withinm the length of the dictionary
 			} while {
-				prevLetter !== first char at randomWord // While section continues returning  words from the dictionary until one matches the last letter of the prevWord
+				prevWLetter !== first char at randomWord // While section continues returning  words from the dictionary until one matches the last letter of the prevWord
 			}
 			return randomWord;
    	  	}